 Blood donations save the lives of people like Matthew Long, a New York City fireman who was hit by a bus on his way to work.
 His life depended on the 68 transfusions in the two days after his accident.
 Without volunteer donors, life saving procedures like surgery, transplants and bone marrow donations wouldn’t be possible.
 Go on, roll up those sleeves.

 This organization has prevented the euthanasia of hundreds of thousands of animals.
 They support hundreds of organizations–big and small– who find homes for stray cats and dogs.
 They also promote trap, neuter and return (TNR) programs that reduce the city’s huge feral population.
-Because of them, New York’s Animal Care and Control is on track to becoming a “no kill” facility by 2015.
 Consider donating time, fostering an animal or just making a cage comforter.